bodnya29179/Angular-ESLint/README.md

   removing items from the list, as each item is followed by a comma, making the version control diffs cleaner and more manageable.
 Secondly, it helps prevent formatting-related merge conflicts when multiple developers work on the same codebase concurrently.
 Finally, it promotes a consistent style and avoids debates over whether to include or omit the trailing comma in different scenarios.
-By adopting the `"es5"` setting, we ensure compatibility with ECMAScript 5 and leverage these advantages to enhance the maintainability and collaboration aspects of our codebase.
+By adopting the `"all"` setting, we ensure compatibility and leverage these advantages to enhance the maintainability and collaboration aspects of our codebase.
   ####
   **Example**: